gensyn/de_gensyn_HomeAssistantPlugin/README.md

 # HomeAssistantPlugin for [StreamController](https://github.com/StreamController/StreamController)
 Control your Home Assistant instance from your StreamDeck

-__This is no official plugin - I have no affiliation with Home Assistant or StreamController.__
+__This is no official plugin - I have no affiliation with Home Assistant, StreamDeck or StreamController.__

 ## Prerequisites
 * `websocket_api` must be present in your `configuration.yaml`.
 Remember to restart Home Assistant after updating your configuration.